 Principal Proposed Uses

-Safety in young children, pregnant or nursing women, or those with severe kidney or liver disease has not been established.
+Because it lowers prolactin levels, chasteberry is not an appropriate treatment for pregnant or nursing women.
+Safety in young children or those with severe liver or kidney disease has not been established.

 Interactions You Should Know About